summa-tx/relays/golang/README.md

     1. Add new string tag for the new query
     1. Add new `query___` function
     1. Add new case block to `switch` in `NewQuerier()`
+--- DO UP TO HERE FOR NOW ---
 1. Add alias type in `x/relay/alias.go`
 1. Add to CLI
     1. add to `x/relay/client/cli/query.go`